 Public consultation on the In Home Care National Guidelines

 The draft In Home Care National Guidelines were released for consultation on Monday 18 December 2017 and public consultations closed on 12 January 2018.
-It is expected the final guidelines will be available in March 2018.
+The department received over 200 responses, and has considered the feedback in finalising the guidelines.

 The IHC Networked Brokerage Model outlines the roles and responsibilities of the Australian Government, IHC Support Agencies and IHC providers/services under the revised IHC program.

 Request for Tender (RFT) documentation for the selection of In Home Care Support Agencies to deliver the In Home Care Program closed at 3:00pm local time on Friday 2 February 2018.